-The 2004 Downtown Master Plan, also includes an analysis of the proposed gateway and entrance corridors, development of a welcome center, a pedestrian and bicycle circulation analysis, and a lighting analysis.
-The Plan also took a closer look at the details of a parking plan which is also one of the Plan's components.
-York is considering working on an update of the parking plan as an independent project.
+The Downtown Master Plan, Figure 11, also includes an analysis of the proposed gateway and entrance corridors, development of a welcome center, a pedestrian and bicycle circulation analysis, and a lighting analysis.
+Figure 12, takes a closer look at the details of the parking plan which is also one of the Plan's components.
+York is currently working on an update of the parking plan as an independent project.